How To Start A Crochet Chain Beginner Video

 Here is how I hold my yarn in my left hand to crochet.
 I slip the yarn above my forefinger and pinkie but under my ring and middle finger.
 This allows me to move my forefinger.
 In my right hand I hold the crochet hook between my forefinger and thumb.
 Usually you will see an indent on the crochet hook where your thumb can naturally sit.

 1. Start by making a slip stitch and slipping it onto your crochet hook as I show in my How To Make A Slip Knot Crochet post.
+This is your first loop.
 Now hold the crochet hook with the slip knot in your right hand.
 Rotate your left wrist 90 degrees counter clockwise, and grasp the tail of the yarn between your thumb and pinkie, ring and middle fingers.
 Have your pointer finger extended to have the working yarn held tightly.

 2. Move your crochet hooks head under the working yarn.
 This is called a yarn over.

 3. Use the crochet hook to pull the yarn over through the loop on the hook.
-You have now made one chain.
+You have now made your first chain.

 4. Insert the crochet hook under the running yarn, and pull through the loop on the hook again.
 You have now made your second chain.
 After every two chains, move your left hand thumb to the top of the chains (and the bottom of the loop on the hook).
 Repeat this as many times as needed to create this braid looking chain.